brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 1. Query for delegation from TLD, and validate the response
 1. Query for the name server's address(es), and validate the response
-1. Send the query to the authoritive server for the domain with the sensitive name (over TLS or over UDP/TCP, depending on transport supported by the authoritative server)
+1. Send the query to the authoritative server for the domain with the sensitive name (over TLS or over UDP/TCP, depending on transport supported by the authoritative server)

 Once a cache is populated with name server addresses and wildcards, additional delegation queries require no more trips than those needed for normal UDP queries:

 1. Query for delegation from TLD, and validate the response
-1. Send the query to the authoritive server for the domain with the sensitive name (over TLS or over UDP/TCP, depending on transport supported by the authoritative server)
+1. Send the query to the authoritative server for the domain with the sensitive name (over TLS or over UDP/TCP, depending on transport supported by the authoritative server)

 # Signaling Resolver Support and Client Desire for ADoT